rhuanhianc/rhuanhianc/README.md

 ## About Me

-🚀 Full-Stack Java Developer with a passion for low-level programming and game development
+🚀 Full-Stack Java Developer with a passion for programming and game development
 🎓 Degrees in Systems Analysis and Development and Computer Science
 🌱 Currently focusing on C++, Rust, and game engine architecture
 💼 Working at E&L Produções de Software